Why major in Deaf Studies?

 Want interaction with deaf people?

-CSUN boasts the largest nationwide enrollment of students who are deaf and hard of hearing at a mainstream institution.
-CSUN was one of the first mainstream universities in the nation to admit people who are deaf and hard of hearing--providing inspiration for the National Center on Deafness, a landmark institution on the campus of CSUN that provides support services to the deaf and hard of hearing student population and continues to bridge the deaf and hearing communities.
-Today, more than 220 deaf and hard-of-hearing students attend CSUN and are mainstreamed into regular university classes.
+CSUN boasts the largest nationwide enrollment of students who are Deaf and Hard of Hearing at a mainstream institution.
+CSUN was one of the first mainstream universities in the nation to admit people who are Deaf and Hard of Hearing --providing inspiration for the National Center on Deafness, which is now NCOD: Deaf and Hard of Hearing Services, a landmark institution on the campus of CSUN that provides support services to the Deaf and Hard of Hearing student population and continues to bridge the Deaf and hearing communities.
+Today, more than 150 Deaf and Hard of Hearing students attend CSUN and are mainstreamed into regular university classes.

 Need library resources?

-The resource library maintained at the National Center on Deafness on the campus houses the most extensive collection of materials related to deafness in the western United States.
+Our University Library houses the most extensive collection of materials related to Deaf people and signed languages in the western United States.
 The information found in the library includes signed and captioned media, reports, newsletters, periodicals, and books from programs and organizations throughout the world.
-With thousands of videotapes, books, and other materials related to deafness, this library is a valuable regional research base.
+With thousands of videotapes, books, and other materials related to Deaf people, this library is a valuable regional research base.

 What do majors do after graduation?